aws/amazon-chime-sdk-js/guides/07_FAQs.md

 The [AudioVideoFacade.startContentShare(MediaStream)](https://aws.github.io/amazon-chime-sdk-js/interfaces/audiovideofacade.html#startcontentshare) API uses the HTMLMediaElement.captureStream API to stream video content content to the meeting.
 Chrome 88 and above have a [known issue](https://bugs.chromium.org/p/chromium/issues/detail?id=1156408) that the captureStream API does not send any data.

-As a workaround, you can turn hardware acceleration off in Chrome (88.0.4324.146 and above) and then stream video.
-Go to Settings (`chrome://settings`), scroll down to the System, and turn "Use hardware acceleration when available" off.
+As a workaround, you can turn hardware acceleration off in Chrome (version 88.0.4324.146 and above) and then stream video.
+Go to Settings (`chrome://settings`), scroll down to System, and turn off "Use hardware acceleration when available".

 ### How do I broadcast an Amazon Chime SDK meeting?